AprilSylph/XKit-Rewritten/docs/Chapter 4.1 - Feature manifests.md

 - Type: Boolean
 - Required: No

-Whether to hide the feature on installations on which it has never been enabled.
+Whether to hide the feature on installations on which it was not enabled at the time of deprecation.